AcademicianZakharov/AVR-assembly-morse-code-encoder/README.md

 # AVR-assembly-morse-code-encoder
-encodes morse code on the Arduino MEGA 2560
+encodes morse code on the Arduino MEGA 2560 <br>
-Flashes the LEDs for a given message, long flash for '-' and short flash for '.'
+Flashes the LEDs for a given message, long flash for '-' and short flash for '.' <br>